LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

 \subsubsection{Query Regression Analysis}

-While AQORA delivers substantial improvements on many queries, we also observe performance regressions on a small subset.
-Minor regressions are due to the optimization overhead introduced by AQORA.
+While LQRS delivers substantial improvements on many queries, we also observe performance regressions on a small subset.
+Minor regressions are mainly due to the optimization overhead introduced by LQRS.

+Significant regressions in query performance mostly stem from inherent limitations of LQRS’s current learning framework, which occasionally results in suboptimal plan selections.
+For instance, JOB Q8d experiences performance degradation because the table \textbf{\texttt{t}} was incorrectly selected as the lead table, causing a substantial increase in intermediate data movement.
+As a result, the shuffle size during query execution nearly tripled compared to the baseline plan, significantly impacting runtime.

-Significant regressions stem from limitations of AQORA’s current learning framework, which occasionally leads to suboptimal plan choices (e.g., JOB Q28b).
-To mitigate this, we introduced several restrictions during training, such as limiting the number of candidate lead tables and capping the maximum number of action steps.
-These constraints help guide the agent toward more stable decisions and reduce exploration noise.
-However, such regressions are not entirely avoidable and remain an area for future improvement.
+To mitigate such regressions, we introduced several training-time constraints, including limiting the number of candidate lead tables and capping the maximum number of action steps.
+These restrictions guide the agent toward more stable and predictable decisions while reducing exploration noise.
+Nevertheless, regressions of this kind cannot be entirely avoided under the current framework and represent an important avenue for future improvement.